datacg/covid-19-death-rate/README.md

 This project originated from the Udacity's Nanodregree Data Science Program, to attend the activity "Write a Data Science Blog Post".

-The Coronavirus Disease (COVID-19) pandemic took the world by surprise and, despite the advances we have made in dealing with the virus, we still have a lot to learn.
-However, since last year, the world has produced countless data that can help us understand what is happening and why.

-This study aims to apply Data Science techniques to understand the different mortality rates caused by COVID-19 at a global level, based on the five aspects that affect its lethality: economy, corruption, education, health, and government regime.
+The COVID-19 pandemic has had an unprecedented impact on public health, economies, and governance worldwide.
+However, mortality rates have varied significantly from country to country, indicating that the effects of the virus are not solely biological but also influenced by societal structures.
+This study identifies five key aspects that play a crucial role in determining the death rate due to COVID-19: economy, corruption, education, health, and government regime.
+By analyzing these factors, we can better understand how different nations have responded to the pandemic and why some have faced higher mortality rates than others.

 The proposal is to explain the following issues: